The Dimensional Theory of Creation

 -

-Morninghollow exists on a 4th-dimensional plane, accessible to humanity through technology.
+Morninghollow exists on a 4th-dimensional spherical plane, accessible to humanity through technology.
 Using the power of the internet, quantum connections, and 21st-century advancements, a screen and computer interface allow humans to witness and interact with the spiritual realm, specifically locating and managing battle armor for divine purposes.

 Conclusion: